Case Management 101: The Basics

-Personal Profile/Social History Assessments: These assessments gather background information that can help with establish treatment goals.
+- Personal Profile/Social History Assessments: These assessments gather background information that can help with establishing treatment goals.
 The information gathered typically includes education, past treatment, family living situation, school history, behavioral/criminal history, and general preferences.

 After the case manager has completed all of the necessary assessments, a treatment plan is developed to help the client achieve their goals.
 Treatment plans are sometimes referred to as Individual Service Plans (ISP), Consumer Service Plans (CSP), and Person Centered Plans (PCP).
 Treatment plans are usually updated annually or as needs change.
 Case managers are responsible for assisting their clients with achieving the goals established on the treatment plan.
 Case managers assist people with achieving their goals through three basic functions: Linking, Monitoring, and Coordinating Services.

 Case managers are responsible for linking clients to resources in the community.
 There is no limit to the referral services that case managers can provide.
 They provide assistance with obtaining housing, vocational placement, counseling services, physical/occupational therapy, and medication management.
 Case managers also provide referral services at discharge.
 This could include transferring services to another city or another state.

 Case managers are responsible for monitoring all aspects of client services.
 Case managers ensure that their clients have proper housing, medical care, and any other services they may need.
 Case managers serve as the first line in the oversight and regulation of services.
 Case managers make frequent home visits as well as visits to day support and work programs to ensure that services are delivered appropriately.
 Case managers also address any problems or concerns that clients may have with services and resolve them before they escalate to greater problems.